Estepona Andalucia, Spain Travel Guide

 Citizens from the European Union, European Economic Area (Norway, Iceland, Liechtenstein), and Switzerland do not need a visa.

-Individuals from these countries do not need a visa for stays up to 90 days within any 180-day period.
+Individuals from these particular countries do not need a visa for stays up to 90 days within any 180-day period.
 This applies to tourism, business, or transit purposes within the Schengen Area.

 Valid for at least three months beyond your departure date from Schengen, issued within 10 years.